AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/intelligence_assistance_ pipeline/README.md

 📌 Response Features:

             ✅ Streamed Line-by-Line Output – Makes large answers more digestible.

             📄 Markdown Formatting Support – Tables, lists, and code blocks are styled cleanly.

-            🧩 Clickable Remediation Suggestions – If the assistant returns compliance actions, they are embedded as clickable buttons or collapsible sections.
+            🧩 Clickable Remediation Suggestions – If the assistant returns compliance actions, they are embedded as clickable buttons.

             🕓 Timestamped Entries – Each message shows its generation time.

-            🧠 Memory Awareness (if enabled) – The assistant references earlier parts of the conversation.
+            🧠 Memory Awareness – The assistant references earlier parts of the conversation.

 🧪 4.3 Chat Modes 🧪🧪🧪🧪🧪🧪🧪🧪🧪🧪